Paris (Paris Hilton album): Background and recording

-Hilton first announced plans to record an album in 2003 during the production of her reality television series The Simple Life.
-She began early collaborations with Romeo Antonio.
-Together they recorded six songs, including a midtempo ballad with the working title "Loneliness".
-In 2004, she met with the producer Robb Boldt.
-In collaboration with JC Chasez, she started recording new demos.
-Around that time, she was pitched the song "Screwed", written by Kara DioGuardi and Greg Wells.
-She began talking about the song in many interviews, saying it would be the first single from the album.
-In June 2004, Hilton established her own record label, Heiress Records, on which she was planning to release the album.
-That same summer, Haylie Duff said in an interview that "Screwed" was actually intended to be recorded by her and would be the first single from her debut album, which was later cancelled.
-It was followed by a legal battle for the song.
-In August 2004, a low fidelity leak of Hilton's recording of the song circulated onto the Internet from an Orlando radio station airing, which complicated the legal battle.
-After meeting with the producer Rob Cavallo, Hilton recorded a new version of the song and was planning to shoot a music video with David LaChapelle.
-Not long afterwards, Duff was dropped by Hollywood Records which allowed Hilton to claim the song as hers.
+In 2004, Hilton was pitched the song "Screwed", written by Kara DioGuardi and Greg Wells, but Haylie Duff said in an interview that "Screwed" was actually intended to be recorded by her and would be the first single from her debut album, which was later cancelled.
+This resulted in a legal battle for the song.
+In August 2004, a low fidelity leak of Hilton's recording of the song circulated onto the Internet from an Orlando radio station airing.
+Hilton recorded a new version of the song and was planning to shoot a music video with David LaChapelle.
+Not long afterwards, Duff was dropped by Hollywood Records, which allowed Hilton to claim the song as hers.